RunJiaJi/MagCluster/README.md

 example usage:

 # MGCs screening with multiple GenBank files as input
-$ magcluster clinker -p MGC_align.html /MGCs_files_folder/*.gbk
+$ magcluster clinker -p MGC_align.html ./MGCs_files_folder/*.gbk
 ```
 **Attention: Although MagCluster is efficient, we strongly recommend that putative MGCs identified by MagCluster must be manually checked.**

 # Tutorials
 This is a simple example to help you quickly start MagCluster journey.
 We use the genomes of ***Candidatus* Magnetominusculus xianensis strain HCH-1** ([see the paper](https://www.pnas.org/content/pnas/114/9/2171.full.pdf)) and ***Magnetofaba australis* IT-1** ([see the paper](https://www.frontiersin.org/articles/10.3389/fmicb.2014.00072/full)) to show how it works.
 ## Step 0: Prepare MagCluster
-To start our journey, make sure you have a working MagCluster in your system.
+To start your journey, make sure you have a working MagCluster in your system.

 For installation informations, please check [Installation](https://github.com/RunJiaJi/MagCluster#installation).